chrisnoonan98675/site/xl-deploy/concept/xl-deploy-licensing.markdown

 - upgrade
 ---

-If you are using a paid edition of XL Deploy, you can download your license at the [XebiaLabs Software Distribution site](https://dist.xebialabs.com/).
+If you have an Enterprise Edition of XL Deploy, you can download your license file at the [XebiaLabs Software Distribution site](https://dist.xebialabs.com/) (requires enterprise customer log-in).
+If you have a Trial Edition of XL Deploy, you will receive a license key by email.

 ## License types

 When you log in to the [XebiaLabs Software Distribution site](https://dist.xebialabs.com/), you will see all of your current licenses.
-There are three versions of the XL Deploy license:
+There are several versions of the XL Deploy license:

-* **V1**: Required for XL Deploy 4.0.x and earlier, XL Deploy 4.5.1, and XL Deploy 4.5.2
+* **V1:** Required for XL Deploy 4.0.x and earlier, XL Deploy 4.5.1, and XL Deploy 4.5.2
-* **V2**: Required for XL Deploy 4.5.3 and later
+* **V2:** Required for XL Deploy 4.5.3 and later
-* **V3**: Required for XL Deploy 5.0.0 and later
+* **V3:** Required for XL Deploy 5.0.0 and later

-You can also find this information in the `README` file located with your licenses on the Software Distribution site.
+You can also find this information in the `README` file located with your licenses on the XebiaLabs Software Distribution site.

-To check the version of a license, open it in a text editor.
+**Tip:** To check the version of a license (`.lic`) file, open it in a text editor.

+## License installation

 For information about installing the license, refer to [Install XL Deploy](/xl-deploy/how-to/install-xl-deploy.html#install-the-license).